vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 ## Overview of object types

-The MBMQ model is based around four types of object:
+The MBMQ model is based around five types of object:

 *   Channel endpoint
 *   MsgQueue: message queue
 *   MBO: message buffer object
+*   CallersRef: the caller's reference to an MBO
 *   CalleesRef: a callee's reference to an MBO

 A MsgQueue is a queue of messages, or to be more exact, a queue of